 Fotena Zirps, PhD, Lab Manager

 I was Rick’s first PhD at FSU in 1990.
 After I graduated, I worked for 25 years in human services.
 My expertise was in quality improvement and leadership development.
 I came back to FSU in 2014 and am the Lab Manager and Senior Research Associate.
 Studying dyslexia and how we might support people with dyslexia is so worthwhile.
 I proudly serve on the FCRR Executive Committee.
-In my spare time, I love to read, write, bake, sing and play with my 3 beautiful cats.
+In my spare time, I love to read, write, bake, sing, and play with my 3 beautiful cats.
 My faith is a very important part of my life as is working to better life for animals.
 I believe strongly that we are all here in this life to learn and to serve.
-I could not be happier than to work with the great folks of the WagnerLab, FCRR, The LDRC and at FSU.
+I could not be happier than to work with the great folks of the WagnerLab, FCRR, The FLDRC and at FSU.

 Antje Malkowski, Project Coordinator

 My name is Antje and I am the Project Coordinator at the WagnerLab.
 I joined the WagnerLab team in 2012.
 My work includes preparing of all materials needed for testing in the schools, tester training, working closely with testers and teachers at FSUS, scoring, analyzing and data entering, as well as Fotena’s right hand.
 I was born and raised in Germany and came to the US the end of 2004.
 I worked as a Medical Assistant in a Pediatrician Office in Germany.